gyselax/gyselalibxx/src/multipatch/interface_derivatives/README.md

 First, for each interface in the geometry, we instantiate a `SingleInterfaceDerivatorCalculator` (see [How to use the SingleInterfaceDerivatorCalculator operator?](#how-to-use-the-singleinterfacederivativescalculator-operator)).
-We store a constant reference of all the derivative calculator in a `SingleInterfaceDerivatorCalculatorCollection`.
+We store a constant reference to all the derivative calculators in a `SingleInterfaceDerivatorCalculatorCollection`.

 ```cpp
 SingleInterfaceDerivatorCalculator<Interface_1> derivative_calculator_1(...);